LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 Lasso's XML interface permits all the various pieces of an XML document to be inspected.
 This includes accessing attributes, node content, node children etc.
-The methods listed in this section are not meant to be exhaustive but instead to show the methods most commonly utilized when working with an XML document.
+The methods listed in this section are not meant to be exhaustive but instead to show the methods most commonly used when working with an XML document.

 .. type:: xml_node

 .. member:: xml_node->nodeType()::string

    Returns the name of the type of node.
-For example, an xml_element node would return "ELEMENT_NODE".
+For example, an `xml_element` node would return "ELEMENT_NODE".
 This is in contrast to the DOM Level 2 specification which returns an integer value.

 .. member:: xml_node->nodeName()::string

    Returns the name of the node.
 This value will depend on the type of the node in question.
-For xml_element nodes, this will be the same value as the tag name.
-For xml_attr nodes, this will be the same as the attribute name.
+For `xml_element` nodes, this will be the same value as the tag name.
+For `xml_attr` nodes, this will be the same as the attribute name.

 .. member:: xml_node->prefix()

-   Returns the namespace prefix of the node or null if it is unspecified.
+   Returns the namespace prefix of the node or "null" if it is unspecified.

 .. member:: xml_node->localName()